mProjectsCode/obsidian-shiki-plugin/docs/README.md

 ### Rendering method

 - textarea: Allows real-time editing and offers a Typora-like WYSIWYG experience
+  - WARNING: Since this method allows for the editing of text content, it is best to use it when the warehouse is regularly backed up to avoid accidents
 - pre: Real-time editing is not allowed.
 The rendering effect is more similar to the textarea method
 - codemirror: The only supported method for V0.5.0 and earlier versions, which does not allow real-time editing